ThomasKramp/kaarten_shieter/Portfolio/Kaarten Shieter.md

 | DOWN_JS   | 19 *(GPIO11)* | 10 *(GPIO25)* |
 | RIGHT_JS  | 20 *(GPIO6)*  | 11 *(GPIO26)* |
 | CENTER_JS | 21 *(GPIO7)*  | 12 *(GPIO27)* |
+### Only functional with source and USB

 ## Code

 ## Measurements

+# Improvements
+- Remove step up converter
+- Remove solenoid
+- Add more resistors to the card motor
+- Add test points on pcb (open pads)
+- Replace the faulty esp pin connections
+- Remove the laser
+- Use smaller capacitors (if possible)
+- Set both the measure point of the sensor and the card shooter contact to the middle of the deck
+- Make suggested edits to the casing